“You killed Paul, you killed the sheriff, and now this!”

 They add some rustling sound effects to indicate that, yes, the bat is actually inside this dimensionally transcendental container.
 Do not be concerned about how this works; it is none of your business.
 And then Jeb hides the cage in the wardrobe, because that’s what you do with bat cages when you’re done with them.

-Then we go straight to Carolyn, downstairs in the antiques shop, while Jeb hurries over from the Chosen Room set.
+Then we go straight to Carolyn, downstairs in the antique shop, while Jeb hurries over from the Chosen Room set.
 You can tell it’s a bit of a hike, because he’s out of breath when he gets there; it takes a few lines for him to get back to baseline.
 That’s what happens in these four-person episodes; the actors need to do some track and field work.

 Any other show that films live-to-tape like this would take it easy on a four-person day, and not do fast-paced Friday plot point spectaculars on five different sets, using fire and fistfights and puppets, but on Dark Shadows, it never occurs to them to do the easy version.